lctbressan/qa-challenge/README.md

 ### Things to note

-- Use any testing technology you'd like – Cypress, Selenium or any other you think would work well
+- Required tech stack: Python, Java, or Clojure.
+Feel free to work with the one of your preference.
-- Feel free to modify or add whatever you need including addition of other packages, your own libraries, etc
+- Feel free to modify or add whatever you need including the addition of other packages, your own libraries, etc
 - Please submit a link to your finished repository when you are ready
+- Add a docker image

 ## Good luck and happy coding! :)